 Hepatitis B Mapping Project

-The Hepatitis B Mapping Project is a joint initiative of ASHM and VIDRL, funded by the Australian Department of Health.
-The project will produce a comprehensive understanding of chronic hepatitis B (CHB) in Australia using data that will help to inform awareness and intervention campaigns to suit the particular local needs of people living with CHB and those providing services to them.
+The Hepatitis B Mapping Project is a joint initiative of ASHM and the Victorian Infectious Diseases Reference Laboratory (VIDRL).
+The project aims to produce a comprehensive understanding of chronic hepatitis B (CHB) in Australia using data to geographically map both disease burden and estimates of chronic hepatitis B (CHB) diagnosis, monitoring and treatment uptake.
+This will help to prioritise and evaluate health interventions, improve local service delivery and address the needs of local priority populations.

 Why do we need to map the extent of hepatitis B?